 Attendance and drop policy: Your participation matters!
 Logging into Canvas and viewing course content is not enough to be marked present or to be successful.
 This means that you need to complete weekly assignment as well as all of the essays.
 I will use the weekly discussion forum to track attendance.
 In order to stay enrolled in the course, you must complete the assignments each week so that I know you are participating and keeping pace with the readings and other work.
+You may be dropped if you miss three or more weeks of class.
 If you are having difficulty completing assignments on time, reach out for help.
 I want you to succeed.